julp/freebsd-scripts/microjail/README.md

-*microjail* is an alternative approach to *minijail*.
-Its advantage on *minijail* is that it don't rely on a base jail but directly on the host system/world.
-This to avoid:

-* symlinks overhead
-* to maintain one more world (this base jail)

-Before use:

-1. create a symlink to ../minijail/mounted.c (`cd path/to/microjail` then `ln -s ../minijail/mounted.c .`)
-2. download base.txz (the FreeBSD base set) to this directory
+*microjail* is a script to setup minimalist jails by mounting read-only most of their base system from the host with nullfs

-3. configure /etc/jail.conf as follows:
+Configure /etc/jail.conf as follows:

 ```
 mount.devfs;